Giraffea1/vertigo_simulations/README.md

 # Cloud Computing Class Project
 This is a revised version of Vertigo with the following differences:

 Instead of deflecting packets, we will be implementing a overflow buffer queue where packets will be stored temporarily.
-The overflow queue will pop out the packets in a preset time interval.
+The overflow queue will pop out a packet when there is an indication of less traffic, which is trigered when another packet disptached into a non full queue.

 # _________________ORIGINAL SIMULATION_____________________